-In the 1970s, the federal government listed the golden parakeet, also known as the golden conure or Queen of Bavaria, as an endangered species.
+In the 1970s, the federal government listed the golden conure, also known as the golden parakeet or Queen of Bavaria, as an endangered species.
 At the time, fewer than 2,500 birds were thought to exist.
-Since then, private breeders have significantly improved the plight of the golden parakeet and they now number between 10,000 and 20,000.
-Because of the bird’s improved status, the American Federation of Aviculture, a nonprofit organization representing the interests of bird owners and breeders, filed a petition to delist or downlist the golden parakeet in August 2014.
+Since then, private breeders have significantly improved the plight of the golden conure, and they now number between 10,000 and 20,000.
+Because of the bird’s improved status, the American Federation of Aviculture, a nonprofit organization representing the interests of bird owners and breeders, filed a petition to delist or downlist the golden conure in August 2014.

-In 2015, the government finally acknowledged that AFA had a point, which triggered a 12-month deadline for action that has long since passed.
-Representing AFA, PLF notified the Fish and Wildlife Service that we would sue if the agency continued to fail to issue the required finding that the golden parakeet was no longer endangered.
-In response, the agency said it anticipated complying with the law by the end of September, 2018.
-This announcement that the government would take 41 months to do what the law requires it to do in 12 months is a direct affront to the rule of law.
-PLF is therefore filing a lawsuit on behalf of AFA to force the Fish and Wildlife Service to act as required by the laws that govern its activities.
+In 2015, the government finally acknowledged that AFA had a point, which triggered a 12-month deadline for action.
+But no action came.
+Representing AFA, PLF notified the Fish and Wildlife Service that we would sue if the agency continued to fail to issue the required finding that the golden conure was no longer endangered.
+When the Service still did not act, PLF filed a lawsuit.
+In response to that lawsuit, the agency said it anticipated complying with the law and would issue a proposed finding, by the end of September 2018.
+This announcement that the government would take 41 months to do what the law requires it to do in 12 months was a direct affront to the rule of law.
+Yet, this was not the end of the saga.
+In September of 2018, as agreed, the Fish and Wildlife Service announced a proposed finding to reclassify the golden conure.
+This triggered another deadline: to finalize their proposal within 12 months.
+Yet 18 months later, by March of 2020, nothing had been done.
+PLF therefore filed yet another lawsuit on behalf of AFA to force the Fish and Wildlife Service to act as required by the laws that govern its activities.